shree-c/exchange/README.md

 * Provides ability to punch, update and cancel orders; listen to bid ask spread, and trade and order-change updates; view order book.

+# BUGS

+* There is bug with fastapi websocket connection which freezes frontend streams on reloads
+* It is related to aio_pika (rabbitmq client) and handling connections, I am working on it